 Day 1 – Course introduction & setting goals

-- Introduction of the course teachers and the Finnish national curriculum in the
+- Introduction of the course teachers and introductions of the participants.

 - Presentations of the participants’ schools.